-WILL ALL EXAMS BE ADMINISTERED ON-LINE VIA THE COURSE BLACKBOARD PAGE USING THE RESPONDUS LOCKDOWN BROWSER FEATURES.
+WILL ALL EXAMS BE ADMINISTERED ON-LINE VIA BLACKBOARD THE COURSE PAGE USING THE RESPONDUS & LOCKDOWN BROWSER FEATURES.
 In order to complete the exams using these features, students must have access to a web-enabled electronic device that has a web-camera.
 If a student's personal web-enabled electronic device does not have a web-camera, it is the student's responsibility to locate and utilize a computer that meets the requirements for completing the on-line exams.
-Students are responsible for knowing how to use the on-line testing platform and Respondus and LockDown Browser features in Blackboard before taking the first exam and are responsible for resolving technological issues prior to the end of the exam availability period so that the exam can be submitted by its due date and time. encourage students to know how to use the on-line testing platform and Respondus and LockDown Browser prior to the first on-line exam, a practice exam will be offered on-line for 5 points extra credit.
+Students are responsible for knowing how to use the on-line testing platform and Respondus and LockDown Browser features in Blackboard before taking the first exam and are responsible for resolving any technological issues prior to the end of the exam availability period so that the exam can be submitted by its due date and time.
+To encourage students to know how to use the on-line testing platform and Respondus and LockDown Browser prior to the first on-line exam, a practice exam will be offered on-line for 5 points extra credit.

-The reasons for administering the all course exams outside of lecture class time using the on-line Respondus and LockDown Browser features include:
+The reasons for administering the all course exams using the online Respondus and LockDown Browser features include:

-- students will be afforded a slightly longer period of time to complete the regular exams than would be possible during a 50 minute class period; - students can select a time of day to take the exam that works best with their personal schedules and peak periods of mental alertness; - students can select an environment (within the context of having access to a web-enabled device with a web camera) that provides them with minimal distraction and optimal physical comfort in which to take the exam; - it enables students to learn their raw score on the exam immediately after submitting it rather than having to wait for the instructor to process and post grades for hundreds of exam scores manually; - it provides students the option of completing their exam from a remote location so that if they have to be out of town when an exam is scheduled they are not forced to miss the exam and receive a zero for it; and.

-it provides a method for minimizing cheating on exams which is a benefit to all hardworking students who do not cheat.
+- students can select a time of day to take the exam that works best with their personal schedules and peak periods of mental alertness; - students can select an environment (within the context of having access to a web-enabled device with a web camera) that provides them with minimal distraction and optimal physical comfort in which to take the exam; - it enables students to learn their raw score on the exam immediately after submitting it rather than having to wait for the instructor to process and post grades for hundreds of exam scores manually; - it provides students the option of completing their exam from a remote location so that if they have to be out of town when an exam is scheduled they are not forced to miss the exam and receive a zero for it; and, - it provides a method for minimizing cheating on exams which is a benefit to all hardworking students who do not cheat.